0xchase/seds-umd/week-1/group-3.md

   groundstation, or one that we rent.

   We can also rent use of ground stations.
 Amazon Web Services includes pricing for renting ground station communication on a per minute basis.
 This is also pretty expensive and is roughly $1,470/week for about 147 minutes of time.
+I do not think that this is feasible, and it would likely be better to see if any Amateur Radio operators have their own ground stations, build our own, or look into ground station networks (see SatNOGS).

-  ####Communication "Bands"
+  #### Communication "Bands"
   * Very High Frequency (VHF);: 30 to 300 MHz
   * Ultra High Frequency (UHF): 300 Mhz to 3 Ghz
   * L band: 1 to 2 Ghz